Glass Science & Technology Course

 Twice a year Elan Technology, Inc. offers a Glass Science & Technology Course.
 To date, this course has graduated over 500 engineers world-wide.

-This 3-day course is designed for persons with either a technical or a non-technical background that are working in the field of glass to metal seals.
+This course is designed for persons with either a technical or a non-technical background that are working in the field of glass to metal seals.

 The course covers the manufacturing, properties, and use of sealing glasses through lectures, demonstrations, and exercises.
 The course also includes a tour of the extensive manufacturing facilities at Elan Technology where you will observe the processing of raw material to finished preforms.

 A valuable part of this course is the informal exchange of information that is encouraged and promoted among the class participants.

 To register, please fill out the registration form on this page.

 - Introduction to Materials, and the Glassy State

 - Lecture 1 — Introduction to Materials

 - Lecture 2 — The Glassy State